 Limit Screen Time

-Negativity begets more negativity, and the last time I checked, screens (whether news screens or social media screens) were filled with negativity.
+Negativity begets more negativity, and the last time I checked, screens (whether news screens or social media screens) they are always filled with negativity.
 As a matter of fact, negative news brings more viewership and brings better and higher paying ads, so what do you think they’ll play more of during the show?

 When bad things happen and you’re trying to find ways to stay positive, stay away from excessive screen time, stop the scroll, don’t read the comments and divert your attention elsewhere.
 When the weather is good, spend more time outdoors.

 Name One Good Thing to Be Thankful For

 It’s so easy to complain about everyting that’s going wrong.
 But, the same energy that you use to complain about what’s wrong, can be used to focus on the postive and what’s going right.

 Let’s take the last two years for example, there is no shortage of memes and social media posts about how bad things have been over the last two years.
 But even in the midst of it, there has been some good.

 For example, some families have been able to spend more time together than ever before, save more money (thanks to no travel and less outings), tackle debt, limited to no-work commutes, tackle long awaited home improvements, focus on passion projects, write books, start new businesses and more.

 I don’t know what you’re going through but whatever it is, find one good thing in the midst of your circumstance.
 Write it down by keeping a gratitude journal.